-- To serve as a representative of the NCAA during championship playoffs; - To conduct championship competition according to the polices and procedure outlined in the prechampionship manual and host operations manual; - To conduct the administrative meeting in conjunction with the championship; - To conduct a prechampionship teleconference with teams, administrators and host (if applicable); - To serve as a resource for visiting teams and tournament director; - To complete an evaluation of the tournament site; and - To communicate in a timely fashion to the NCAA championship staff issues and concerns that occur at the site.
+- To serve as a representative of the NCAA during championship competition. - To conduct championship competition according to the polices and procedure outlined in the prechampionship manual and host operations manual. - To conduct the meetings in conjunction with the championship. - To conduct a prechampionship teleconference with teams, administrators and host. - To serve as a resource for visiting teams and the tournament director. - To complete an evaluation of the tournament site. - To communicate in a timely fashion to the NCAA championship staff issues and concerns that occur at the site.